 Dr. Mansfield received her B.S. in chemistry from Colorado State University (2002), and her Ph.D. in analytical chemistry from the University of Arizona (2007).
-She joined NIST as a contractor in 2007, the received the National Research Council postdoctoral associate at NIST in 2008 and was appointed to the staff in 2010.
-She has done research on thermogravimetric analysis of materials, including the development of a microscale-thermogravimetric instrument.
-She has also done research on the characterization of bio-interfaces and nanomaterials using quartz crystal microbalances.
-She has been active in standards development including ISO, ASTM and NIST Reference Materials.
-In her research areas, she has published over 20 papers.
+She joined NIST in 2007, received a National Research Council postdoctoral associateship at NIST in 2008, and was then appointed to the staff in 2010.
+She is active in standards development including ISO, ASTM and NIST Reference Materials.
+In her research areas, she has published over 30 papers.
 She has also been active in the local section of the American Chemical Society.
-In her spare time Dr. Mansfield likes to do wheel pottery, quilting and riding mountain bikes.
-She is also interested in cooking, making at least one new recipe per week.
+Her current research is focused on 2D materials and scanning electron microscopy.

 Microscale and Conventional Thermal Analysis